Shin-Kōbe Station: Seishin-Yamate Line and Hokushin Line

 One side platform serving one track and one island platform serving two tracks (one of which is single ended).

 History

 The Shinkansen station opened on 15 March 1972.
 The subway station opened on 18 June 1985.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
 The Hokushin Line started operation on 2 April 1988.

 On 17 January 1995, the station was affected by the Great Hanshin earthquake, with all services halted.
 Operations resumed on the Hokushin Line from 18 January, subway services resumed from 16 February, and Sanyo Shinkansen services resumed from 8 April 1995.

-From the start of the revised timetable introduced on 1 October 2003, Shin-Kobe Station became a mandatory stopping point for all high-speed Shinkansen trains.
+From the start of the revised timetable introduced on 1 October 2003, all Nozomi services began stopping at Shin-Kōbe Station.